In This Issue

-By Kevin Keenan, PhD and Donna Rockwell, PhD
+By Kevin Keenan, PhD, and Donna Rockwell, PsyD

 In his first column as President Louis Hoffman speaks about his agenda of promoting a deep diversity in humanistic psychology.
 From Louis' perspective diversity is more than demographics.
 He maintains that there are some common micro-aggression's in humanistic psychology that need to be recognized and addressed.
 In addition to his critique of humanistic psychology, Louis proposes a vision of how humanistic psychology can become a leading force in diversity

 Nathaniel Granger, Jr. is a co-chair of the newly formed diversity task force of Division 32.
 In his article, Nathanial elaborates on the issue of multicultural microaggressions and applies this perspective to the development of the therapeutic alliance.
 He gives examples of microaggressions in therapeutic practice and outlines an approach to combating them.

 David Elkins has been a leader in the DSM 5 reform movement and provides a detailed, inside view of how this historic movement has evolved since the spring of 2011.
 While the division sponsored DSM petition and the program at the APA convention have been culminating moments of the reform efforts so far, Dave also provides a vision towards the future including a multidisciplinary international summit.

 Diagnosing depression: a multicultural view of the DSM is a summary of a hospitality suite panel chaired by David St. John with four graduate students in Orlando.
 The common thread among the presentations was the need for a more holistic approach to diagnosis that appreciates strengths, weaknesses and a contextualized view of the unique individual.